-39N, 12E, 16 39N, 12E, 21 39N, 12E, 22
+Township, Range, Section: 39N, 12E, 16 39N, 12E, 21 39N, 12E, 22 and regulations is required.

-Bradley Hayes 217-785-5500 Division of Ecosystems & Environment
+IL Department of Natural Resources Contact Bradley Hayes 217-785-5500 Division of Ecosystems & Environment

 The Illinois Natural Heritage Database cannot provide a conclusive statement on the presence, absence, or condition of natural resources in Illinois.
 This review reflects the information existing in the Database at the time of this inquiry, and should not be regarded as a final statement on the site being considered, nor should it be a substitute for detailed site surveys or field surveys required for environmental assessments.
-If additional protected resources are encountered during the project's implementation, compliance with applicable statutes and regulations is required.
+If additional protected resources are encountered during the project's implementation, compliance with applicable statutes